The 10 Best Balsamic Vinegars

 video play icon

-This wiki has been updated 30 times since it was first published in July of 2015.
+This wiki has been updated 34 times since it was first published in July of 2015.
 One of Italy's most popular exports, balsamic vinegar comes from fermented grapes and adds acidity and seasoning to both cooked and raw foods.
 For centuries, people have enjoyed its balance of sometimes unexpected flavors and, just like wine, every batch is different and gets better with age.
 If you've never tried it straight as an aperitif before, here are some choices that may surprise you.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Villa Ronzan Traditional